 Inclusive publishing holds the key toward wider availability of reading materials for the print-disabled.
 It brings us closer to "making the same book available for everyone at the same time without extra cost".

 To achieve this mission, the DAISY Consortium experts have led the groundbreaking advancement of embedding accessibility features in the mainstream EPUB 3 specifications.
-This development has opened tremendous opportunities for inclusive publishing, and has the potential to lead us to an era in which all published materials are born accessible.
+This development has opened tremendous opportunities for inclusive publishing, and has the potential to lead us to an era in which all published materials are natively accessible.

 But at this point in time, the DAISY Consortium finds itself at crossroads.
 On one hand our experts are leading groundbreaking advancements in accessible publishing, on the other hand our members and their patrons are continuing to use the existing DAISY technology in which they have invested many years.
 In some aspects they are isolated from the rapidly changing mainstream digital publishing environment.

 The need for integration with the mainstream standards and technologies is recognized across the DAISY membership, but it also raises many practical questions in the minds of not only the production managers who are expecting guidance, but also the business leaders of the member organizations who need to define the new business strategies for coming years.

 - How can we migrate large production systems built around DAISY 3/2.02 production to EPUB 3 production?

 - How can we ensure development of robust EPUB 3 production environments?

 - When is the right time to start upgrading, what would be the switching cost & how long will it take?